 Possibly.
 Any firearm-related conviction carries the risk of deportation for non-U.S. citizens.13

-Any alien who is charged with a crime in Nevada should seek legal counsel as soon as possible.
+Any non-citizen who is charged with a crime in Nevada should seek legal counsel as soon as possible.
 The prosecutor may be willing to change the charge to a non-deportable offense or dismiss it completely.

 10. How do I get a CCW permit?

-As a shall-issue jurisdiction, Nevada is mandated to grant CCW permits as long as the applicant meets all necessary criteria.
-The prerequisites for getting a CCW permit in Nevada are:
+As a shall-issue jurisdiction, Nevada must grant CCW permits as long as you meet all necessary criteria, which are:

-- the applicant has no outstanding warrants;
+- You have no outstanding warrants;

-- the applicant passed a background check;
+- You passed a background check;

+In Las Vegas, the fee for processing the CCW application is $96.25.
 For more information, see our article on how to get a CCW permit in Nevada.

-11. Related offenses
+11. Related Offenses

-Being an ex-felon in possession of a firearm (NRS 202.360)
+Being an Ex-Felon in Possession of a Firearm (NRS 202.360)

 Nevada law prohibits convicted felons from having guns.
 Being an ex-felon in possession of a firearm is a category B felony, carrying:

-- 1 to 6 years in prison, and
+- 1 to 6 years in prison and

-- up to $5,000 in fines (at the judge’s discretion)
+- Up to $5,000 in fines.

-Using a firearm in commission of a crime (NRS 193.165)
+Using a Firearm in Commission of a Crime (NRS 193.165)

-Brandishing a firearm (NRS 202.320)
+Brandishing a Firearm (NRS 202.320)

-- up to 6 months in jail
+- Up to 6 months in jail and/or

 See our related article, Carrying a concealed weapon in Las Vegas – 3 things to know.